 Eric Jorgensen is a PhD candidate in the Department of Theatre and Dance and a UCSB Doctoral Scholars Fellow.
-His dissertation work is currently titled Acquiring the Normal: American Theater and the Performance of HIV/AIDS focusing on American drama written about and in response to HIV/AIDS since the beginning of the pandemic.
+His dissertation is titled Reaquired: I, Thou and the American AIDS Play, focusing on the corpus of American drama written about and in response to the HIV/AIDS pandemic.

 Eric received his BFA in Musical Theatre from Drake University, MFA in Classical Acting from The Shakespeare Theatre Company’s Academy for Classical Acting at The George Washington University, and his MA in Performance Studies from New York University’s Tisch School of the Arts.
 He is an alumnus of the National Theater Institute at the Eugene O’Neill Theater Center.

-As an actor, his performance credits include work in regional theatres, off-off Broadway and on national tour.
+As an actor, his performance credits include work in regional theatres, Off-Off-Broadway and on national tour.
 He served as Finance Officer for Médecins Sans Frontières/Doctors Without Borders USA for nine years with field work in South Sudan, Nigeria, Kenya, Georgia/Abkhazia, Sri Lanka, Uzbekistan and Jordan.
-He is a ten-time marathoner and a member of Actors’ Equity Association, Phi Mu Alpha Sinfonia and the MSF-USA Association.
+Eric is a member of Actors’ Equity Association, The Association for Theatre in Higher Education, Phi Mu Alpha Sinfonia and the MSF-USA Association.
+He is a twelve-time marathoner.
 Eric is originally from Beaver Dam, Wisconsin.

 THTR 1 – Play Analysis